 - Shower before bed, close bedroom windows at night, don’t sleep with outdoor pets, if your budget allows, put a good HEPA filter in your bedroom.

-- Use a neti pot or saline rinse twice daily: once in the morning and again right before bed.
-You may find extra benefit from using an Ayurvedic naysa oil after in your a.m. rinse or just a simple application of coconut or sesame oil into your nostrils with your pinky.
+- Use a neti pot or saline rinse twice daily: once in the morning and again before bed.
+You may find extra benefit from using an Ayurvedic naysa oil after your a.m. rinse or just a simple application of coconut or sesame oil into your nostrils with your pinky.
 This can offer protection from allergens during the day.

 - Stay well hydrated!
 Mild dehydration can activate histamine production.

 - Take 2000mg vitamin C daily; this antioxidant can lower histamine levels in the bloodstream.